7 BEST Towns Near Olympic National Park Worth Visiting!

 Plentiful Accommodation Options

-I highly recommend Emerald Valley Inn, close to Lake Crescent, for exploring the park’s northern attractions.
-You can read my first-hand review here.
-Granny’s Cafe, next door to the inn, serves satisfying American comfort food.
+I also recommend Emerald Valley Inn, close to Lake Crescent.
+Granny’s Cafe, next door to the inn, serves American comfort food.
 Pop in for a burger and a blackberry milkshake.

 2. Sequim